-These light and fluffy gluten-free lemon cupcakes topped with lemon cream cheese frosting burst with lemon flavor.
-This easy recipe has a moist crumb and will be the highlight of any party!
+These light and fluffy gluten-free lemon cupcakes topped with lemon cream cheese frosting burst with lemon flavor!
+They're made with almond flour and oat flour, giving them the softest crumb.
+Sour cream makes them exceptionally soft!

 My friend who'd just finished pastry school had agreed to make the cupcakes for our wedding.
 After spending a day several months before the wedding recipe testing cupcakes in her kitchen, we landed on the perfect lemon cupcake recipe.
 I think she also made pumpkin spice and red velvet cupcakes for the big day, but they clearly didn't leave an imprint like the lemon cupcake.
 Just because I'd broken up with gluten, I wasn't about to skip out on those lemon cupcakes.
 So she made the lemon cupcakes with a bag of all-purpose gluten-free flour.

-Now that I'm six years into baking gluten-free (with lots of tips and tricks shared by my friend Alanna), I can finally do these cupcakes more justice as a true made-from-scratch gluten-free lemon cupcake.
+Now that I'm six years into baking gluten-free, I can finally do these cupcakes more justice as a true made-from-scratch gluten-free lemon cupcake.

 Also, I just re-read that diatribe against gluten and I'm still baking my way through the 1000 cupcake liners I ordered for our wedding...six years later.
 And not for lack of trying - I bake a lot of gluten-free cupcakes.